Board Minutes – September 30, 2020

-President Clark turned this portion of the meeting over to Rick, whom then acknowledged and recognized Annette E, Dunmeyer for working at Sea Grant Consortium for the past 34 years.
+President Clark turned this portion of the meeting over to Mr. DeVoe, who then acknowledged and recognized Annette E. Dunmeyer for working for the S.C.
+Sea Grant Consortium for the past 34 years.
 He stated that this Board meeting would be the last meeting for Annette.
-Annette cheerfully agreed.
 President Clark gave a heartfelt remark about Annette.
-He along with the Board, acknowledged and recognized Annette E. Dunmeyer for dedication and hard work at the Consortium for the past 34 years.
+He, along with the Board, acknowledged and recognized Annette E. Dunmeyer for dedication and hard work at the Consortium for the past 34 years.
 Robert Boyles also gave touching words of acknowledgment and recognition to Ms. Dunmeyer.
 Rick DeVoe then presented Ms. Dunmeyer with a beautiful Charleston picture with all of the original signatures of the entire Board of Directors.
-Ms. Dunmeyer humbly accepted with the award with a gracious, thank you!
+Ms. Dunmeyer humbly accepted with the award with a gracious thank you.

 Mr. DeVoe started his presentation by giving a brief state of the Consortium.
-He stated that S.C.
-Sea Grant was a Free-standing State Agency, created in 1978, Act No. 643; began operation in 1980 and that S.C.
-Sea Grant is a nationally certified Sea Grant College Program under the auspices of the National Sea Grant College Program, NOAA, U.S. Department of Commerce.
-Mr. DeVoe thanked Ryan and the staff for maintaining a good budget.
-Ryan said, thanks but mentioned that Sea Grant always carried 10% for safety.
-He mentioned the Mission statement of the Consortium, and Sea Grant Niche in South Carolina.
+He stated that the S.C.
+Sea Grant Consortium was a free-standing State Agency, created in 1978, Act No. 643; began operation in 1980 and that the Consortium is a nationally certified Sea Grant College Program under the auspices of the National Sea Grant College Program, NOAA, U.S. Department of Commerce.
+Mr. DeVoe thanked Mr. Bradley and the staff for maintaining a good budget.
+Mr. Bradley thanked him and mentioned that Sea Grant always carried 10% for safety.
+Mr. DeVoe mentioned the mission statement of the Consortium, and Sea Grant’s niche in South Carolina.
 He also discussed the organization of the Consortium.
-Mr. DeVoe discussion the Consortium current leasing situation.
-The lease is effective from May 1, 2016 – May 1, 2021; Per square foot rate = increases to $20.26 in year 2021; 5,000 square feet, including 20 parking spaces for the staff.
-He mentioned that the renewal discussion began mid-2020; bids sought and received by State; Sea Grant is seeking $35K in state recurring appropriation in FY21-21 to help with the rent increase.
-Mr. DeVoe stated that Sea Grant is celebrating 40 years in business, which is featured in Spring 2020 Coastal Heritage Volume 31, Number 1, entitled 1980-2020 S.C.
+Mr. DeVoe discussed the Consortium’s current leasing situation.
+The lease is effective from May 1, 2016 – May 1, 2021; and the per square foot rate will increase to $20.26 in year 2021; 5,000 square feet, including 20 parking spaces for the staff.
+He mentioned that the renewal discussion began mid-2020; bids were sought and received by the State.
+The S.C.
+Sea Grant Consortium is seeking $35K in state recurring appropriation in FY21-21 to help with the rent increase.
+Mr. DeVoe stated that the S.C.
+Sea Grant Consortium is celebrating 40 years in business, which is featured in Spring 2020 Coastal Heritage Volume 31, Number 1, entitled 1980-2020 S.C.
 Sea Grant Consortium, Four Decades of Change.
-Mr. DeVoe brief described the “By-the-Numbers” Fact Sheet” stating that the fact sheet is used mostly in Columbia whenever he visits legislators.
+Mr. DeVoe briefly described the “By-the-Numbers” fact sheet stating that the fact sheet is used mostly in Columbia whenever he visits legislators.
 The fact sheet also provides information reported to the National Sea Grant Office.
-The fact sheet described the Economic Opportunity; Coastal Resilience; Education & Workspace Development and Volunteer Stewardship.
-Mr. DeVoe goes on to explain the Performance and Management Measures chart from FY16-17 to FY19-20.
+Mr. DeVoe went on to explain the Performance and Management Measures chart from FY16-17 to FY19-20.
 Mr. DeVoe stated that State Accountability Report keeps track of the trends and is shared with the Board every year.
-Mr. Boyles recommends that Sea Grant revisit having a Beach Sweep/River Sweep Scorecard.
+Mr. Boyles recommended that the S.C.
+Sea Grant Consortium revisit having a Beach Sweep/River Sweep Scorecard.
 Mr. Clark asked questions regarding the Agency’s Web Site Page Views “Was it a lack of views?
 Rick responded by saying the Sea Grant started a new way of tracking in mid-June 2019 as the Consortium moved to a new content management system with an updated design.
-Mr. DeVoe also stated that it was the transition, that changed the numbers, not a lack of usage.
+Mr. DeVoe also stated that it was the transition that changed the numbers, not a lack of usage.
 Mr. Clark then asked another question, “How will Sea Grant apply the new data?
 With the new metric, would it have been different?
-Mr. Clark a simply solution would be just to indicate in the old data verses the new data.
-Mr. DeVoe discussed the Accountability and Accomplishment.
-He thanked Susannah Sheldon and everyone who worked on the State Accountability Report for FY19020.
-He indicated that The Impact and Accomplishment FY19-20 is reported to the National Sea Grant Office each year.
-Sea Grant normally has 50 to 50 impacts to report each year.
+Mr. Clark suggested that a solution would be just to indicate in the old data verses the new data.
+Mr. DeVoe discussed the Impacts and Accomplishments.
+He thanked Susannah Sheldon and everyone who worked on the State Accountability Report for FY19-20.
+He indicated that the Impacts and Accomplishments are reported to the National Sea Grant Office each year.
+The Consortium normally has over 50 impacts to report each year.
 He then goes on to explain the budget trends which is pulled out of the State Accountability Report.
-He mentioned that Sea Grant has been successful with the state securing fund.
-Mr. Boyles thanked Rick for the site visit results, and that he was grateful to Rick and the staff for a great job or getting non-state dollars, he again said congrats to the staff.
-Mr. Clark recommended Sea Grant to look into future questions.
-Rick answered, Sea Grant has been successful with grants needed to get the work done; Sea Grant has secured 1.5 million in grants.
-Mr. Boyles also mentioned the red snapper proposal that Sea Grant has.
+He mentioned that the Consortium has been successful with the state securing funds.
+Mr. Boyles thanked Mr. DeVoe for the site visit results, and that he was grateful to Mr. DeVoe and the staff for a great job getting non-state dollars, he again said congratulations to the staff.
+Mr. Clark recommended the Consortium look into future questions.
+Rick answered that The Consortium has been successful with grants needed to get the work done; the Consortium has secured 1.5 million in grants.
+Mr. Boyles also mentioned the red snapper proposal that the Consortium had applied for.
 Mr. DeVoe stated that the the FY2020-21 budget is on hold and still pending.
-However, Sea Grant’s request was included in the Governor’s Executive Budget.
+However, the Consortium’s request was included in the Governor’s Executive Budget.
 Mr. DeVoe briefly mentioned the overall focus on resiliency and adaption.
 He stated that the future organizational needs will make the Consortium to be stronger than ever.
 Strategic Plan Areas for FY18-21 were discussed and it was mentioned that the Board has a role in the development of the Consortium’s Strategic Plan.
-He mentioned the agency’s Impact and Accomplishments.
+He mentioned the agency’s Impacts and Accomplishments.
 He stated that 58 in total were reported; 6 impacts and 52 accomplishments.
 He reviewed the “By the Numbers’ FY2018-19 flyer, and mentioned that the Consortium brought in $1,802,795 in leveraged funds, a 248% return on state’s investment.
 He also referred to the Consortium’s Volunteer Stewardship work; 3,156 volunteer hours completed; Beach Sweep/River Sweep is a model program.
 Subsequent research conducted at The Citadel and USC is based on the data and results of the Beach Sweep/River Sweep program.

 4. Budget and Grants Update

-Mr. DeVoe, introduced Ryan Bradley, Assistant Director of Administration to discuss the Budget Update.
-Mr. Bradley made a comparison between The FY2019/2020 Appropriations and FY2020/2021 Appropriations and the total Budget Expenditures.
+Mr. DeVoe introduced Ryan Bradley, Assistant Director of Administration to discuss the Budget Update.
+Mr. Bradley made a comparison between The FY2019/2020 Appropriations and FY2020/2021 appropriations and the total Budget Expenditures.
 There were no comments on the budgets.
 Mr. DeVoe then introduced Dr. Susan Lovelace, who then explained the Extramural Grant Activity for 2020.
-She goes on to explain that the Consortium staff have been extremely busy formulating, writing and submitting grants proposals.
-She indicates that nine proposal have been submitted, and four of them have been recommended for funding, two not funded and three were pending.
+She went on to explain that the Consortium staff have been extremely busy formulating, writing, and submitting grant proposals.
+She indicates that nine proposals have been submitted, and four of them have been recommended for funding, two not funded, and three were pending.
 Mr. Clark said that the proposal submission was fascistic and commended the team for doing an outstanding job.